bird-house/birdhouse-deploy/birdhouse/README.rst

 Some tests require internet access (to access JSON schemas used to validate JSON structure).
-If you need to run tests offline, you can skip the tests that require internet access by setting the `DACCS_SKIP_ONLINE_TESTS` environment variable to a non-empty value.
+If you need to run tests offline, you can skip the tests that require internet access by using the `-k 'not online'` pytest option.

 Tagging policy